Hi.

 Common Attributes and Specifications

 • Watt - A watt is a measurement of electrical power.
 In technical terms, it is equal to 1 joule (J, a unit of energy in the International System of Units(SI)) per second.
 In lighting, it's the amount of power the lamp or fixture uses to operate.
+The higher the wattage of the lamp, the more electricity that lamp will consume, and the higher your electricity bill.

 Why are Incandescent Bulbs Measured in Watts? - When incandescents were invented, the general belief was that they produced an equivalent amount of light based on their wattage.
 However, now that LEDs can produce the same amount of light using a fraction of the energy, they needed to be measured differently.
 That's where lumens come in.